software-mansion/react-native-screens/createNativeStackNavigator/README.md

 Boolean indicating whether to hide the back button in the header.
 Only supported on Android.

+#### `headerHideShadow`

+Boolean indicating whether to hide the elevation shadow on the header.

 #### `headerLargeStyle` (iOS only)

 Style object for the large header.
 Supported properties:

 - `backgroundColor`

+#### `headerLargeTitle`

+Boolean used to set a native property to prefer a large title header (like in iOS setting).

+For the large title to collapse on scroll, the content of the screen should be wrapped in a scrollable view such as `ScrollView` or `FlatList`.
+If the scrollable area doesn't fill the screen, the large title won't collapse on scroll.

+Only supported on iOS.

+#### `headerLargeTitleHideShadow` (iOS only)

+Boolean that allows for disabling drop shadow under navigation header when the edge of any scrollable content reaches the matching edge of the navigation bar.

+#### `headerLargeTitleStyle` (iOS only)

+Style object for header large title.
+Supported properties:

+- `color`
+- `fontFamily`
+- `fontSize`
+- `fontWeight`

 #### `headerLeft`